krnese/AzureDeploy/ARM/armAnalytics/readme.md

-# Azure Resource Manager Analytics
+# Azure Resource Manager; Turning the lights on
+>Note: This is a community solution/prototype - and is not supported.
+Use it "as is", and feel free to improve and iterate on these building blocks yourself :-)

+## What is this?

+Have you ever wondered how many template deployments you have in your subscription?
+And whether these are successful or not?
+Or perhaps you are trying to understand how many resources you have deployed, across resource providers and regions?

->Note: This is an OMS solution that collects Azure Resource Manager related information (template deployments, tags, locks, RBAC).
+The "ARM Analytics" is a solution built on top of Log Analytics, which brings you information about your Azure Resource Manager deployments, resource locks, resource distribution and more!

 ## Deploy the solution